 Why you should consider a woven textile

-Woven fabrics not only look great, they’re also more fade resistance than printed acrylics.
+Woven fabrics not only look great, but they’re also more fade resistance than printed acrylics.
 This is especially important for those pieces that will be regularly exposed to the sun.
 If you’re worried about fading, consider the colour fabric you’re choosing.
 Dark colours like navy and black and bright shades tend to fade more quickly than light, neutral colours.

 Another advantage of choosing a woven fabric is that it will disguise any dirt and dust effectively.
 This is ideal for those pieces you wish to leave outdoors rather than store the cushions away.